Muffed punt, Robinson TD lift Commanders over Bears 12-7

+CHICAGO (AP)Brian Robinson scored plenty of touchdowns during his stellar career at Alabama.
+The rookie’s first as a pro came at a big moment.

-CHICAGO (AP) — Christian Holmes recovered a muffed punt by Velus Jones deep in Chicago territory to set up a 1-yard run by rookie Brian Robinson for his first touchdown midway through the fourth quarter, and the Washington Commanders stopped a four-game losing streak, hanging on to beat the Bears 12-7 Thursday night.
+Christian Holmes recovered a muffed punt by Velus Jones deep in Chicago territory to set up a 1-yard touchdown by Robinson midway through the fourth quarter, and the Washington Commanders stopped a four-game losing streak, hanging on to beat the Bears 12-7 on Thursday night.

+”It was a huge,” quarterback Carson Wentz said. ”We’ve been on a skid lately, we’ve been in some tough games, had some tough go’s with it.
+This one was huge.”

 This one might not have been quite as ugly as the Colts-Broncos yawner a week earlier that had famed play-by-play announcer Al Michaels launching zingers and creating a buzz on social media.
 There were plenty of bad reads, tipped balls, overthrown passes and sloppy play in general.
 But there was also no shortage of drama down the stretch.